 How to Set Up Privileged Access Management

 First things first: what is privileged access management (PAM)?
-Privileged access management is a way of authorising and monitoring privileged users for all relevant systems within an organisation.
-Whether these are apps, APIs, or in-house and third-party solutions, users across the breadth of an organisation’s infrastructure may need access to restricted systems, functions, and confidential data.
+Privileged access management is a way of authorizing and monitoring privileged users for all relevant systems within an organization.
+Whether these are apps, APIs, or in-house and third-party solutions, users across the breadth of an organization’s infrastructure may need access to restricted systems, functions, and confidential data.
 These privileged users are prime targets for attackers due to their raised authority levels.
 As such, implementing a comprehensive identity and access management (IAM) solution to protect these accounts is key.

 Privileged accounts exist when access to backend admin services is exclusive to certain roles.
-For example, IT leads often have privileged access in order to authorise user access to the organisation’s various systems and solutions.
-And while privileged accounts are a necessity within any organisation, they’re also a huge liability.
+For example, IT leads often have privileged access in order to authorize user access to the organization’s various systems and solutions.
+And while privileged accounts are a necessity within any organization, they’re also a huge liability.
 If attackers gain access to privileged accounts (such as those belonging to system administrators or the CIO), they could gain access to your entire enterprise.
-PAM helps to ensure that organisations can successfully mitigate these risks.
+PAM helps to ensure that organizations can successfully mitigate these risks.

 The Ideal PAM Solution